AlexKempen/Alex_FeatureScript_Documentation/source/general/assembly-mirror.rst

     :width: 49.5%
     :alt: An example of an assembly assisted by Assembly mirror

-Assembly mirror facilitates assembly behavior by adding mate connectors to parts which allow instances of those parts to be quickly placed in mirrored positions in assemblies.
+Assembly mirror facilitates the assembly of parts by adding mate connectors to parts which allow instances of those parts to be quickly placed in mirrored positions in assemblies.

 .. important::
     Since FeatureScripts cannot be used directly in assemblies, the Assembly mirror feature cannot create transformed copies of parts directly inside assemblies.
-Instead, the Assembly mirror feature works by adding mate connectors to parts inside part studios which allow copies of those parts to be assembeled into mirrored positions later on.
+Instead, the Assembly mirror feature works by adding mate connectors to parts inside part studios which allow copies of those parts to be assembled into mirrored positions later on.

     |pic1| |pic2|